Middle- and back-office operations managers for global investment firms should be aware of the complexity of international fixed income securities.

 Countries will issue bonds in their own way, and while a variety of international debt offerings means more opportunity for traders, it means more challenges for operations.

-Make sure your middle-and back-office teams are aware of the complexities surrounding global fixed income security setup.
+Make sure your middle-and back-office teams are aware of the different types of fixed income securities and the complexities of their setup.

 By identifying potential pitfalls associated with “non-traditional” international bonds, you’ll avoid reporting errors and the time wasted trying to fix everything.